gmelodie/heroes_build_scrapper/README.md

 # heroes-build-scrapper

-`heroes-build-scrapper` is a package designed to scrape character builds for the [MOBA](https://en.wikipedia.org/wiki/Multiplayer_online_battle_arena) game [Heroes of the Storm](https://heroesofthestorm.com/en-gb/).
+`heroes_build_scrapper` is a package designed to scrape character builds for the [MOBA](https://en.wikipedia.org/wiki/Multiplayer_online_battle_arena) game [Heroes of the Storm](https://heroesofthestorm.com/en-gb/).